KetanHegde/taskGPT/README.md

 #### Prerequisites:

 - Docker must be installed on your machine.
-If you don’t have Docker, you can download it from [docker.com](https://www.docker.com/).
+If you don't have Docker, you can download it from [docker.com](https://www.docker.com/).

 #### Steps to use Docker: